biplawofficial/lightweight_plant_disease/README.md

 # Points to be noted
-- data_utils_.py contains the code for splitting the dataset in appropriate folders also contains some functions to visualize the data
+- data_utils_.py contains the code for splitting the dataset into appropriate folders, it also contains some functions to visualize the data
-- recheck.py contains the main code for training as well as testing it contains the training code testing code model preprocessing as well as all the hyperparameters
+- train.py contains the main code for training as well as testing it contains the training code testing code model preprocessing as well as all the hyperparameters
+- train1_se.py contains the code with SE block incorporated with the base model for better feature extraction.
-- Juat clone the repo and run but make sure you change the dataset directory path as it may be different for yours
+- Just clone the repo and run, but make sure you change the dataset directory path, as it may be different in your local system.
+- For any help contact biplawofficial@gmail.com